The Plants Map Plant Finder search tool launched on August 18, 2018.

 - Plants of interest: These plants will have the most unique and authentic stories provided by the users.

 - Plants to buy: these plants will be from members of our Resource section that have added the Buy It plant tab to their plant profiles.
+The basic plant story profile requirements must also be met.

 Among the results you will see Core Plants represented with a Plants Map logo.
 These core plants will be ones that you can add to your own profile with basic plant and growing details provided.
 You will be able to modify the plant with your own photos, story, notes, and owner details which is highly encouraged.